isathar/Blender_UE4_VectorFieldEditor/README.md

 - Set the resolution (X,Y,Z)
 - Set the scale (Size multiplier for the volume's bounds)
+- Checking *No Gravity* will disable gravity's influence on the generated particle system (Gravity field weight set to 0)
 - Click *Generate*
 - *NOTE:* the number of vectors in the vector field is shown below this button

+*Importing:*

+- Click *Import*, select your vector field file

 *Editing:*